ohinai/mimpy/docs/intro.rst

 using the Mimetic Finite Difference (MFD) method [BLS2005]_.
 MFD, like many other discretization_ methods, requires the construction of a mesh.
-However, unlike most methods that require a specific kind of mesh (like tetrahedra or hexahedra), the MFD method can use general polyhedral meshes.
+However, unlike most methods that require a specific kind of mesh (like tetrahedra or hexahedra), the MFD method accepts general polyhedral elements.
 This means that it can naturally solve using traditional meshes like tetrahedra, hexahedra and Voronoi:

 .. image:: three_solutions.png

-as well as hybrids of these meshes and many more.
-This feature is very uselful since often times the user may not have control over mesh generation.
-In addition, the mesh flexibility allows
+and many more.
+This feature is uselful since:

+- Users don't always have control over the mesh they use.
+- The element flexibility allows for  modeling complex features such as fractures.
-users to first validate models against simple rectangular grids, and then move on to more complex problems.
+- It allows model developers to debug their models on simple rectangular meshes first, and then move on to more complex geometries.
+- Polyhedral elements make for a natural way to resolve local grid refinements.

+The diffusion equation is often referred to a "kernel" problem for many more complex sets of equations.
+An prime example of such equations are the ones related to porous media flows.

-Mimpy follows a very simple organization through out, just remember the three "m"s:
+Mimpy follows a very simple organization, just remember the three "m"s:

 - **mesh**: A representation of general polyhedral meshes and some basic operations on them.
 - **matrix** : The linear systems of equations produced from the MFD discretization.